Machine learning based hyperspectral image analysis: A survey: Open Issues and Future Challenges

 \subsection{Lack of standardized datasets and experiments}

-There is a lack of benchmarking dataset for hyperspectral analysis.
+There is a lack of benchmarking datasets and experiments for hyperspectral analysis.
 Without a set standard procedure to evaluate methods under real-world scenarios, researchers and practitioners cannot make an educated choice in picking a right method for their problem.
-Since, researchers have been using different datasets with different experimental conditions, it is impossible to compare two methods proposed in two different papers.
+Since, different researchers have been using different datasets with different experimental conditions, it is virtually impossible to compare two methods proposed in two different papers.
 On top of that, many times it is difficult to reproduce a study because the implementation of the methods is not readily available.
 These factors stifle the possibilities of follow up work and adoption of the methods.
-The IEEE Geoscience and Remote Sensing society's (IEEE GRSS) Data and Algorithm Standard Evaluation website\footnote{\url{http://dase.ticinumaerospace.com/}}, IEEE GRSS annual data fusion contest, and Rochester Institute of Technology's target detection blind test website\footnote{\url{http://dirsapps.cis.rit.edu/blindtest/}} are few of the current efforts to provide benchmarks to compare different hyperspectral analysis methods.
+Some of the current efforts to provide a platform for benchmarking different methods are the IEEE Geoscience and Remote Sensing society's (IEEE GRSS) Data and Algorithm Standard Evaluation website~\cite{dell2017ieee}, IEEE GRSS annual data fusion contest~\cite{debes2014_df,liao2015_df,moser2015_df,tuia2016_df}, and Rochester Institute of Technology's target detection blind test website~\cite{snyder2008development}.